Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Construct a conjugacy with a normal form system

-Significantly, $\Fv $, $G$ and~\(H\) need only contain fast time `memory\slash anticipation' integrals in terms that are quadratic, or higher power, in the non-autonomous terms: no memory is \emph{needed} in linear non-autonomous terms. \end{theorem}
+Significantly, $\Fv $, $G$ and~\(H\) need only contain fast time `memory\slash anticipation' integrals in terms that are quadratic, or higher power, in the non-autonomous terms: no such integrals are \emph{needed} in the linear terms. \end{theorem}

 \begin{proof} We prove \cref{thm:stsenfp} via algebraic results deduced in the three subsequent subsections.